 Storyboarder is a free storyboard software option, which has basic features made for designers of all levels.
 This software allows users to quickly create drawings and stick figures to lay out a plot or idea.

 Another storyboard software option is Toon Boom Storyboard Pro.
 It combines drawing, animation, camera controls, and numerous other features, all for an annual or monthly fee.
 It has a wider range of features for more complex storytelling and detailed prep work.
-Both options are great for designers looking to visually tell a story through interface design.
+Both options are great for designers looking to visually tell the story of their persona or users.

 How to Become a UX Designer

-If you love designing, researching, working with other people in a fast-paced environment, and listening to others’ experiences, then you might want to consider a career in UX design.
-In this career path, you’d focus on the conceptual aspects of design and create better experiences for users.
+If you love designing, researching, working with other people in a fast-paced environment, and listening to others’ experiences, a career in UX design may be right for you.
+As a UX designer, you’d focus on the conceptual aspects of design and create better experiences for users.

 Once you’re ready to start applying for your dream UX job, you’ll need a stand-out resume and a flashy portfolio.
-You can use a site like Dribbble or Behance to showcase your work, or you can create your own site using a website building tool like SquareSpace.
+Use a site like Dribble or Behance to showcase your work, or create your own website using a tool like SquareSpace.

 When building your portfolio site, keep these tips in mind: